Flinterpop/IM_Maps/README.md

 # IM_Maps
 Based on private repo: IM_RadarSites

+This application is based on Dear IMGUI https://github.com/ocornut/imgui The slippy webmap tile code is based on the maps demo from https://github.com/epezent/implot_demos

 14 Apr 2025 Version
 slippy map tile background with a single SRTM elevation grid shown.